scramjetorg/raspberry-pi-dash/README.md

 ```
 sth --config /path/to/config/sth_rpi_config.json
 ```
-:bulb: Note: As default hub reserves 512MB of RAM, if your raspberry has 1GB+ you can try run sth without custom memory limits
+:bulb: Note: As default hub reserves 512MB of RAM, if your raspberry has 1GB or more, you can try run sth without custom memory limits

 ## Set up the Sequence